Police: Body found near where missing Rantoul man's bike was discovered

 The body was found less than a mile from where the bicycle belonging to David Franklin, 62, had been located about a week-and-a-half before.

-Sullivan said the body was found in a waterway about a quarter-mile east of the intersection of 3100N and 1800 E.
+Sullivan said the body was found in a waterway about a quarter-mile east of the intersection of county roads 3100N and 1800 E.

 Champaign County sheriff’s deputies and Rantoul police officers confirmed what was reported to be human remains.